tokio-rs/website-next/content/tokio/tutorial/async.md

 to perform the requested operation.
 If the task wants to read data from a TCP socket, then we only want to poll the task when the TCP socket has received data.
 In our case, the task is blocked on the given `Instant` being reached.
-Ideally, mini-tokio would only poll the task once that instance in time has passed.
+Ideally, mini-tokio would only poll the task once that instant in time has passed.

-To achieve this, when a task polls a resource, and the resource is **not** ready, the resource will notify the task once it transitions to a ready state.
+To achieve this, when a resource is polled, and the resource is **not** ready, the resource will send a notification once it transitions into a ready state.

 # Wakers

 Wakes are the missing piece.
-This is the system by which a resource is able to notify the waiting task that the resource has become ready to complete an operation.
+This is the system by which a resource is able to notify the waiting task that the resource has become ready to continue some operation.

 Let's look at the `Future::poll` definition again: